Artificial Intelligence

 A potential vs feasibility matrix

-Ethical challenges & how to respond
+Ethical challenges & how good design responds

 Many guides encourage designers and business owners to have their AI chatbots mimic human behavior or even use avatars.
 However, according to the Harvard Business Review, this is not what most users want

 Chatbot design, down to the UI, needs to put safeguards in place, and limit deep emotional attachment, over-reliance, and the opportunity for derailed conversations.
 Making the chatbot feel more like a machine is a step in this direction, so interactions feel less intimate and leave less room for harm.
+UX/UI designers experienced with AI can build in these safeguards from the ground up, rather than patching them in after problems emerge.

 Environmentally conscious users may refuse to engage with AI-powered products or switch to competitors who use a more sustainable option.